Six Mistakes in Brewing Pu’er Tea

 Six Mistakes in Brewing Pu'er Tea

-1. High and Fast Water
+1. High and Fast Water Pouring

-The high and fast water pouring technique is suitable for Oolong tea, as it enhances its aroma.
+The high and fast water pouring technique is suitable for tea, as it enhances its aroma.
 However, this method is not suitable for Pu'er tea.
-The rich contents of Pu'er tea can lead to an overly bitter and astringent initial if the water is poured too quickly, resulting in a light and thin later infusion.
+The rich contents of Pu'er tea can lead to an overly bitter and astringent initial infusion if the water is poured too quickly, resulting in a light and thin later infusion.

 The desired taste for Pu'er tea is characterized by a stable fragrance, soft and full-bodied flavor, and strong layering.
 The correct method is to pour water slowly and precisely, ensuring better coordination between the flavors of the early and later infusions.